Lost & Found Pets

 If you have lost your dog or cat, or if you are interested in giving a dog or cat a new home, please contact the Rangers directly.

 The images displayed below identify animals that are currently held in the City's pound.
-If your animal appears in this gallery, or you are able to give a new home to any of the animals that are available for re-homing please contact the Rangers on on 9841 9349 or email email@example.com.
+If your animal appears in this gallery, or you are able to give a new home to any of the animals that are available for re-homing please contact the Rangers on on 6820 3999 or by email email@example.com.

 To collect your dog or cat from the City of Albany Pound, it is you need to make an appointment with a Ranger as the Pound does not have a permanent officer on site.

 All cats and dogs must be microchipped and registered before they can be released from the Pound.
 If an un-microchipped animal is impounded, a qualified Ranger may microchip the animal and a fee of $60 will apply.